 Now that you’ve established how many hours you’ll be donating to your internship — and it is a donation, because your time is a very valuable currency — you need to make sure you’re getting your money’s worth.
 What, exactly, will this internship teach you?
 Can the hiring supervisor provide a list of goals they’ve established for previous interns, something they make sure every intern does before they leave?
 For example, if it’s an editorial position, will they work with you to edit an article you’ve written, and publish it (or help you get published) before the internship ends?
 You want to come out of an internship with something firm, something real that you can show off when you're applying to jobs — a byline would be that thing.

 NOT WORTH IT: The Only Thing You'll Take Away Is Prestige

 I have negative levels of patience for internships that offer prestige as compensation for your labor.
 The “cooler” an employer is, the more suspicious I am of their intentions.
 By “cool” I don’t mean things like businesses that you actually respect, or the opportunity to work with people whom you find interesting or inspiring.
-I mean the kind of cool that reaks of (or worse, actually threatens) if you don't want to organize our paperclips there are a million others who'd KILL to take your place.
+I mean the kind of cool that reeks of (or worse, actually threatens) if you don't want to organise our paperclips there are a million others who'd KILL to take your place.
 I mean the kind of cool that thinks an invite to a glitzy event or a handed-down free sample is adequate pay for a summer of your best work.
 If all an internship can offer you is proximity to someone famous or something important, but nothing in the way of skills or tangible achievement, you’re in serious trouble.

 WORTH IT: Exposure To All The Inner Workings